 3. Jondachi River, Ecuador

 This is one of the most popular rivers used for rafting purposes.
-The river is set in the tropical jungles of Ecuador and is surrounded with gorgeous granite boulder gardens and pool drops.
+The river is set in the tropical jungles of Ecuador and is surrounded by gorgeous granite boulder gardens and pool drops.
 It has areas rich in biodiversity and culture.

 4. Zambezi River, Zambia, Africa